 - The Old Barn Community Centre and Wesbrook Community Centre are a safe place where children can go if they are lost, have any safety concerns, or need to phone their parents.

 Although the UNA Community is a safe community, it is still important to be aware of potentially dangerous situations.

 Safety When Walking or Jogging

-When jogging or walking it is better to remain in areas of high visibility, go with a friend or your dog.
-If this is not possible, or you simply enjoy running in the woods or other quiet spaces, it is important to carry a safety whistle and/or a cell phone, and to remain alert by not wearing an ipod or other electronic devices that could prevent you from hearing any signs of danger.
+When jogging or walking it is better to remain in areas of high visibility and travel with a friend.
+If this is not possible, or you simply enjoy running in the woods or other quiet spaces, it is important to carry a safety whistle and/or a cell phone, and to remain alert to any signs of danger.

 If you must return to your home or vehicle after dark, remain in well-lighted areas and be alert for potential dangers.
-These may not always be humans.
+Dangers may not always be human.
 Don’t forget that our community is home to skunks, raccoons, and coyotes all of which can be dangerous if they are surprised or approached too closely.
 Tips for coexisting with coyotes.